Getting Started: Practical Tips For Communicating

 - Use short, simple sentences.
 Say one idea at a time.

-- Don’t use baby talk or talk down to them.
+- Don’t use baby talk or “talk down”.

 People with aphasia are still adults, with adult intelligence and interests.